Garrafao/WUGs/durel_system/upload_formats/README.md

 # Upload formats for DURel system

+In order to create a new project, you need CSV files containing the sentences to be annotated.
+Each CSV file must contain only the uses (e.g. sentences) of one word.
+The system will automatically create use pairs for each CSV.
+These pairs will be shown to the users as part of the annotation process.
+You are allowed to upload as many CSV files as you want in one single project (Use CTRL to select multiple files).

 ## Uses

 The `uses.csv` files must contain __one use per line__ with the following fields specified as header and separated by <TAB>: